 Table of Contents

-How To Use the Keurig Water Filter Kit
+How To Use Your Water Filter Kit

-This kit (also known as an assembly) contains a device that is inserted into the reservoir of the coffee maker to help purify the water quality.
-They consist of an assembly with a handle, a base, and a dial on top that the user can set to keep tabs on when the cartridge needs to be replaced.
+A kit (also known as an assembly) consists of a device that is inserted into the reservoir of the coffee maker.
+If you look at the bottom, you should see the ridges where it is made to be inserted.
+The kit is constructed with a handle, a base, and a dial on top that you can set to keep tabs on when the cartridge needs to be replaced.

-Now insert the cartridge into the base and when you put the base and handle together line up the bottom in the empty reservoir of your coffee maker…it should click in place easily.
+Now insert the cartridge into the base and when you put the base and handle together, line up the bottom in the empty reservoir of your coffee maker…it should click in place easily.

 Keurig Water Filter Kit for 1.0 Models